 Chicks Fledging: About 24 days after hatching the chicks begin to fly.
 Their first attempts are somewhat clumsy, but after only a few days of practice, they fly like experts.
 Once their flight feathers and tails have grown they look like non-breeding adults, although their newly-minted feathers have light-colored borders, giving them a scalloped look.

 Newly Fledged Piping Plover Chicks

-"Fall" Migration: In mid-July female Great Lakes Piping Plovers begin to head south, leaving their mates to finish raising the chicks.
+"Fall" Migration: In the first half of July female Great Lakes Piping Plovers begin to head south, leaving their mates to finish raising the chicks.
 By the end of August the males and most of the chicks will also have left.
 For some days before they leave they spend a lot of time resting in the cobble.
 Then they're gone!

 Fourteen Juvenile Piping Plovers Resting in Preparation for Migration

 The fastest migration we've documented so far is that of Of,GG:X,Y. Click here to read her story.

 Pre-basic Molt: Shortly after reaching their winter destinations Piping Plovers undergo a complete molt into their basic or non-breeding plumage.
 They lose the black forehead and neck bands and the orange in their bills.